jina-ai/langchain-serve/README.md

   lc-serve deploy pdf_qna
   ```

-- Integrate pdf_qna with external services using our Websocket API.
+- Integrate pdf_qna with external services using simple REST API.
 Get a flavor of the integration with Streamlit playground on your CLI with

   ```bash
   lc-serve playground pdf_qna